Otahuhu Power Station: Ōtāhuhu B (OTC)

-Otahuhu C
+Ōtāhuhu C

-The Otahuhu C power station was a proposal for a 400 MW combined cycle power station.
+The Ōtāhuhu C power station was a proposal for a 400 MW combined cycle power station.
 Resource consents were granted by Auckland Regional Council for the plant in 2001, but construction never commenced.

 In 2002, the Environmental Defence Society (EDS) appealed the resource consents.
 EDS argued that the predicted annual emissions of 1.2 million tonnes of carbon dioxide would contribute to climate change via the greenhouse effect and that the consent conditions should require complete carbon offsetting by planting of new forests.
 The Environment Court agreed with the scientific consensus on anthropogenic climate change and concluded that the proposed CO2 emissions would be an "adverse effect of some consequence".
 The court declined to impose the forest offsetting condition due to concerns over its "efficacy, appropriateness and reasonableness".

-In December 2002, Contact announced it was postponing the construction of the Otahuhu-C plant because of possible future insecurities of gas supply related to the expected depletion of the Maui gas field.
+In December 2002, Contact announced it was postponing the construction of the Ōtāhuhu-C plant because of possible future insecurities of gas supply related to the expected depletion of the Maui gas field.
 In 2007, Contact said it would still be deferring a decision on the project as it was giving priority to renewable generation.
 CEO David Baldwin indicated that new generation growth would come primarily from new geothermal capacity.
-Also the Otahuhu C proposal should wait for the Government's intentions to adopt a market-based carbon pricing system to become clear.
-Baldwin still considered the Otahuhu C proposal was the most efficient gas-fired proposal in New Zealand and that it could help reduce emissions if it replaced less efficient coal generation.
+Also the Ōtāhuhu C proposal should wait for the Government's intentions to adopt a market-based carbon pricing system to become clear.
+Baldwin still considered the Ōtāhuhu C proposal was the most efficient gas-fired proposal in New Zealand and that it could help reduce emissions if it replaced less efficient coal generation.

 The proposed site was sold by Contact in 2016.